programminghistorian/jekyll/author-guidelines.md

 2. Email your editor with your new GitHub username and your lesson filename/slug (be sure you've followed the naming guidelines above).
 The editor will then add you as a **collaborator** on the [ph-submissions] repo.
 Once you are added as a collaborator, you will be able to make direct changes to the [ph-submissions] repo, including adding, editing, removing, and renaming files.
 The editor will also create a folder with the same name as your lesson in the images folder.
 (If you have other data files that you link to in your tutorial, please ask your editor about them.)
 3. Once you've heard from your editor that you've been added as a collaborator, navigate to the [lessons folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/lessons) of the [ph-submissions] repo.
 Then, drag and drop the markdown file of your lesson from your computer onto your browser window.
 (If you need help, see [GitHub's instructions](https://help.github.com/articles/adding-a-file-to-a-repository/)).
 Now click the green "Commit Changes" button; you don't need to change the default message.
 4. You probably have some images that go along with your lesson.
 Make sure all the image files are named appropriately according to the naming conventions specified above.
 Navigate to the [images folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/images) in the [ph-submissions] repo.
 Click on the folder with the same name as your lesson (which your editor should have created for you; if you don't see it, please contact your editor and wait for instructions).
 Once you are in the correct folder, drag and drop all of your images files onto the browser window, just like in step 3.
 You can't drag a folder of images; but you can drag multiple files at once.
 5. Preview your lesson!
-Wait 5 minutes (usually less) for GitHub to convert your Markdown file into HTML and make it a live webpage.
+Wait a few minutes (usually less) for GitHub to convert your Markdown file into HTML and make it a live webpage.
 Then navigate to `http://programminghistorian.github.io/ph-submissions/lessons/` + `YOUR-LESSON-NAME` (but replace YOUR-LESSON-NAME with the name of your file).
 6. Let your editor know that you have uploaded your lesson files to the ph-submissions repo (they should get a notification about this, but we want to make sure nothing gets overlooked).

 <div class="alert alert-info">
-  If you are familiar with command-line git and GitHub already, you may also submit your lesson and images as a pull request to the `ph-submission` repo and merge it yourself after being added as a collaborator, instead of using the drag-and-drop techniques described above. <b>Please do not submit lessons by pull request to the main Jekyll repo</b> By handling submissions on the [ph-submissions] repo, we are better able to provide live previews of lessons in progress.
+  If you are familiar with command-line git and GitHub already, you may also submit your lesson and images as a pull request to the `ph-submission` repo and merge it yourself after being added as a collaborator. <b>Please do not submit lessons by pull request to the main Jekyll repo</b> so we can provide live previews of lessons in progress.
 </div>

 ## Lesson Submitted!
 Now What?